 |

-Technicai iectures in muitipie subjects and speciaiisation/skiii buiiding exercises, visit to benchmark foundries & participation in Indian Institute of Foundrymen seminars and exhibitions to absorb the best practices and new technoiogy.
+Technical lectures in multiple subjects and specialisation/skill building exercises, visit to benchmark foundries & participation in Indian Institute of Foundrymen seminars and exhibitions to absorb the best practices and new technology.

 |